esneyderg357/DJsonLoader/README.md

 * List elements (ol, ul) can be loaded from simple arrays.
 * Both JSON objects and JSON-formatted strings can be loaded.
 * Data is loaded where the variable matches the name attribute (for form fields), class for any tag or the **data-djload** attribute in general.
+* Complex objects can be loaded using natural prefix notation (object.key).

 ## Documentation

-The documentation can be found [here](http://djsonloader.blogspot.com/).

 [Git Repository](https://github.com/esneyderg357/DJsonLoader.git).